 \subsubsection{General setup}

-In this paragraph only, we present the Shiryaev-Wonham filter on $n$ states, which will allow to highlight the structural aspects of Eq. \eqref{eq:sde} and later make comments on the general setting.
-In general, one considers a Markov process $\xb = \left( \xb_t \ ; \ t \geq 0 \right)$ on a finite state space $E=\{x_1, x_2, \dots, x_n\}$ and a continuous observation process ${\bf y}^\gamma$ of the usual additive form ``signal plus noise'':
+In this paragraph only, we present the Shiryaev-Wonham filter on $n$ states, which will allow to highlight the structural aspects of Eq. \eqref{eq:sde}.
+In general, one considers a Markov process $\xb = \left( \xb_t \ ; \ t \geq 0 \right)$ on a finite state space $E=\{x_1, x_2, \dots, x_n\}$, of cardinal $n\ge 2$, and a continuous observation process ${\bf y}^\gamma$ of the usual additive form ``signal plus noise'':

 Here $G: E \rightarrow \R$ is a function taking distinct values for identifiability purposes.
 The filtered state is given by: